US, UK scouts abandon heatwave-hit South Korean jamboree

 Representatives from all participating countries are meeting Saturday to decide how to proceed, officials told AFP.

-Scouts from the United Kingdom -- the largest group at around 4,000 -- said they had decided to leave to "alleviate pressure on the site."
+Scouts from the United Kingdom -- the largest group at around 4,000 -- said they were leaving late on Friday.

-"UK Scouts are transferring our young people and adult volunteers from the World Scout Jamboree site to Seoul over the next two days," it said late Friday.
+"UK Scouts are transferring our young people and adult volunteers from the World Scout Jamboree site to Seoul over the next two days," said a statement.

 South Korea this week issued its highest hot weather advisory for the first time in four years.

-On Friday, temperatures across the nation ranged from 35 to 38 degrees Celsius (95 to 100 degrees Fahrenheit).
+On Friday, temperatures across the country ranged from 35 to 38 degrees Celsius (95 to 100 degrees Fahrenheit).

-The exit of the Jamboree's biggest national group -- as well as the US scouts -- amounts to a significant PR setback for the South Korean government, which on Friday called an emergency cabinet meeting and sent air-conditioned buses and freezer trucks to help.
+The exit of British, American and other scout troops is a significant PR setback for the South Korean government, which on Friday called an emergency cabinet meeting and mobilised aid.

-President Yoon Suk Yeol's office approved 6.9 billion won ($5.3 million) in spending to support the jamboree at the meeting.
+President Yoon Suk Yeol's office approved 6.9 billion won ($5.3 million) in spending to support the jamboree, and on Saturday Yoon spoke by phone to camp organisers, urging them to add more tourism programs for the scouts.

-But the event is facing additional challenges besides the heat.
+The event is also facing additional challenges besides the heat.
 Jeolla authorities on Saturday said about 70 people on the site have come down with Covid-19.

 Local media outlets have described the situation as a "national disgrace", given the time the country had to prepare for the event.

-Ahead of the event, critics had warned of the risks of gathering such a large number of youth in a treeless region with little shelter from the summer heat.
+Critics had earlier warned of the risks of gathering such a large number of youth in a treeless region with little shelter from the summer heat.

 Some people online have compared the situation to the deadly survival game featured in South Korea's mega-hit Netflix series "Squid Game".